salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 Reference: http://wiki.ros.org/roscpp/Overview/Callbacks%20and%20Spinning

 15. [Python] Why is the limit on the Y-RPM graph 170?

+170 is approximately the max value the motors can get to according to the ros bag data.
+So for proper visualization we can fit the graph to that limit.
+Also the reference of the motors used in the Kiwibot are 165RPM, therefore that limit will be enough for seeing the data.
+Any value above or below +-170 might be a miscalculation.

 Next questions are after you finish the project, it doesn't give points, but we really appreciate you feedback:
 * What do you think about this project?
 Is it hard or enough?
 Is it to complicated, is it well structure, explanations and instructions are clear?